Xor-nand/telegrambash/README.md

-### this is a telegram bot to send message to he bash
+### this is a telegram bot to send message to bash